nklayman/vue-cli-plugin-electron-builder/README.md

 [![Sponsor](./docs/.vuepress/public/sponsorShield.svg)](https://github.com/sponsors/nklayman)

-**IMPORTANT: Your app must be created with Vue-CLI 3 or 4 (vue create my-app), will not work with Vue-CLI 2 (vue init webpack my-app)!**

 ## Quick Start:

 Open a terminal in the directory of your app created with Vue-CLI 3 or 4 (4 is recommended).